 With a great sense of achievement, make sure you give that bell a ring (or even a few rings)!

-Tip: if it is unbearably cold for you, you can hide in the hut at the peak to try to warm up before you head back out again!
+Tip: If it is unbearably cold for you, you can hide in the hut at the peak to try to warm up before you head back out again!

-The inner shrine of Iwakiyama Shrine (岩木山神社の奥宮) is enshrined on the summit.
-After ringing that bell of achievement, let’s join our hands and pay our respect to god to show our gratefulness for having a safe trip up the mountain and praying for another pleasant trip back down (and anything else you would like a god to help you accomplish!).
+After ringing that bell of achievement, let’s join our hands and pay our respects to the god to show our gratitude for a safe trip up the mountain and to pray for another pleasant trip back down (and anything else you would like the god to help you accomplish!).

 Iwakiyama Skyline